aperezm95/GenAI-Workflows-for-Accessible-HE/README.md

 ## Citation

-If you use the datasets or supplementary materials, please cite the associated article:
+If you use the datasets or supplementary materials provided in this repository, please cite the associated article.

-> Pérez-Muñoz, A., Batanero-Ochaita, C., Robles-Bykbaev, V., & Otón-Tortosa, S. (2026). *Generative AI Workflows for Creating Accessible Educational Content in Higher Education: A Scoping Review.*
+Citation details will be updated upon publication.

 ---